urbanbigdatacentre/PTAI/README.md

-# Great Britain Accessibility Indicators 2023
+# Great Britain Accessibility Indicators

-This repository contains the code used to estimate the Great Britain Accessibility Indicators 2023 (AI23).

 The indicators correspond to the first quarter of 2023.
 The geographic coverage includes England, Scotland, and Wales.
 The geographic unit used is the 2011 LSOA/DZ version.